 (Australia New Zealand)

 Keren leads Innovation Unit Australia New Zealand.
 Keren focuses on our strategy and impact in the Asia Pacific region and our education work globally.
-She currently works with the Departments of Education and Associations of Independent Schools in Western Australia and New South Wales redesigning learning and schooling.
-Keren also co-leads our work with Goodstart Early Learning developing new models of early learning and care at scale across Australia.
+She currently works domestically with the Department of Education in Western Australia redesigning learning and schooling, Parkerville Children and Youth Care redesigning models of out of home care and the Department of Communities as part of their ambitious agenda to change outcomes for women and children experiencing family and domestic violence.
+Keren also leads our work with the Bermudian Government, developing new models of learning and schooling and leading the transformation of the system across Bermuda.

 There remain children and families whose early learning and development needs go unmet.
 We believe that every young Australian deserves a great start to life, and an even better future.

 Trapped on site: scaling new practices in Australian schools

 We take a closer look at our experience on the ground in Australia in designing and developing school models that are fit for the future, and what we can learn about education around the world.

 How do we reinvent school for the modern world?

 The thriving societies of tomorrow need thriving young people today: children and young adults who want and are able to positively shape the world around them.